 The Dimock Center

 The Dimock Center in Roxbury is Boston’s largest health and human services agency.
 Dimock ensures essential health services to Boston’s most vulnerable communities.
-For the past 13 years, The Red Sox Foundation has supported Dimock’s after-school programs, GED preparation, and behavioral health services.
+The Red Sox Foundation has supported Dimock’s after-school programs, GED preparation, and behavioral health services.